LedjoLleshaj/DataGenFlow/docs/templates.md

 ## Seed Structure

-All templates use a simplified seed format with only a `content` field:
+Most templates use a simplified seed format with a `content` field:

 ```json
 [